Kf637/rmmagent/compile/compile.md

 ## meshDL
 Log into your Mesh page using the super admin account and go to "My Devices".
 Under there, you will see a group named TacticalRMM.
 Next to it, you'll see a button named "Add Agent".
 Click on that button and select the OS you need (for Linux, select Linux / BSD / macOS Binary Installer).
 Select the system type matching the system you want to install the Tactical RMM agent on.
 Copy the command URL, which will look something like `wget -O meshagent "https://mesh.domain.example/meshagents?id=XXXXXXXXXXXXXXXXXXXXX&installflags=0&meshinstall=6"`.
 Paste the URL part into the `meshDL`.

-On the RMM webpage, on the left side, you will see all of your clients.
-Hover over the client to get the ID (e.g., 1).
-Under the site, hover the mouse over it to note the ID.
-Paste these into `clientID` and `siteID`.

 ## Token (not yet tested if it works), clientID, and siteID
 Click on Agents -> Install Agent and select the correct client and site -> Installation Method, and select Manual -> Show Manual Install.
 Copy the auth token, client ID, and site ID (all marked in red).